ulugkhujayev/ulugkhujayev/README.md

-### Hi there 👋
+# Hi there 👋

 # Welcome to My GitHub Profile 👋

 ## About Me

 Hey there!
-I'm [Mirzohidxon], a passionate Django DRF backend developer with a knack for crafting robust and scalable solutions.
-With [7] month of experience in the field, I've had the pleasure of diving deep into the world of web development, honing my skills, and contributing to various exciting projects.
+I'm Mirzohidxon, a passionate Django DRF backend developer with a knack for crafting robust and scalable solutions.
+With 7 month of experience in the field, I've had the pleasure of diving deep into the world of web development, honing my skills, and contributing to various exciting projects.

 ## What I Do